EU agrees to Putin's call for gas security talks

 It has already built the Nord Stream pipeline to carry Russian gas directly to Germany and is now working on the South Stream route from Russia via the Black Sea to Bulgaria.

-The European Commission says South Stream is in breach of EU law and has instead placed the emphasis on modernizing Ukraine's energy transit infrastructure.
+The European Commission says South Stream is in breach of EU law and has instead placed the emphasis on modernising Ukraine's energy transit infrastructure.

 (Additional reporting by Adrian Croft in Brussels and Vladimir Soldatkin in Moscow, editing by David Evans)